yoosofan/prezentprogramo/docs/presentations.rst

 A common feature in presentation software is to have a list that appears item by item.
 This is called "substeps" and is enabled by setting the ``substep`` class on the items to be shown.
-In Bildumilo! the easiest was to do this is to use paragraphs, since you can set the class on multiple paragraphs at once::
+In Prezentprogramo! the easiest was to do this is to use paragraphs, since you can set the class on multiple paragraphs at once::

     .. class:: substep